gcelano/CTSAncientGreekXML/README.md

 * the optional ```@tag``` element shows some special elements which contained the given word: more precisely, the ```add```, ```del```, ```unclear```, ```surplus```, ```supplied``` and ```seg``` elements, which can be of interest to identify editorial interventions.

 # Cite
-Cite the following repository thus:
+Cite the following work thus:

 * Giuseppe G. A. Celano.
 (2017).
 Tokenized CTSized Ancient Greek texts [Data set].
 Zenodo. http://doi.org/10.5281/zenodo.401372